Become an Educator for the Building Envelope Consulting Community

-Each year, RCI solicits abstracts for presentations to be given at the RCI annual International Convention and Trade Show and at the yearly Symposium on Building Envelope Technology.
+Each year, RCI solicits abstracts for presentations to be given at the RCI annual International Convention and Trade Show and at the yearly Symposia on Building Envelope Technology.
 Read and respond to the calls for abstracts or papers.

 Become an RCI Approved Instructor